Mallick17/AWS-CCP/README.md

 ### AWS Cognito
 - Amazon Cognito provides authentication, authorization, and user management for web and mobile applications but is primarily focused on managing user identities and federating user pools for applications.
 While it can integrate with IAM roles for accessing AWS services, its core purpose is not to provide temporary AWS service credentials.
 Cognito is more suited for controlling application user access and identity management rather than offering a solution for applications themselves to access AWS services with temporary credentials.
+- Amazon Cognito is a fully managed service that provides authentication, authorization, and user management for web and mobile applications.
+It supports social identity providers like Facebook and Google, allowing users to sign in using their social media accounts.
+- With Amazon Cognito, developers can easily integrate user sign-up, sign-in, and access control functionalities into their applications across both web and mobile platforms.
+It takes care of the authentication process, token management, and user profile management, relieving developers from the complexities of building these features from scratch.
+- Additionally, Amazon Cognito can be seamlessly integrated with other AWS services, enabling developers to leverage additional functionalities such as secure storage, data synchronization, and user management.

 # Cloud Concepts
 ## Concept of Fault Tolerance